COMMUNITY ANIMATION SERIES

 • Organisation-sponsored Individual - $895

-• Self-sponsored - See registration link below for more info (CHAS / PG / Merdeka cards)
+• Self-sponsored - We offer supported rates.
+Kindly express your interest for more info (CHAS / PG / Merdeka cards)

 Completion Requirement: Minimum 80% attendance